deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

 Suppose, we have two Deployments with the different versions of the application in the same namespace.
 Pods of different application versions have different labels (`version: v1` & `version: v2`) attached.

-You need to configure two CRs:
+You need to configure two custom resources:
 * [DestinationRule](istio-cr.html#destinationrule) that describes how to identify different versions of the application, and
 * [VirtualService](istio-cr.html#virtualservice) that describes how to balance traffic between different versions of the application.